 5 Ways to Make Faux Built In Bookcase

 1. Library Shelving

 Centsational Girl is the queen of faux built ins.
 Don’t quote me on this, but I think she came up with the idea of dressing up Ikea Billy bookcases with molding and trim to look like custom shelving.
 Thinking of custom cabinetry, this piece encouraged me to design one for home offices.
 One of her latest ideas combines Ikea’s Besta and Billy shelves to make library shelves.
 Painting the back of the shelves pink and adding brass light fixtures to the front really makes these bookcases classy.
 Check out more of her shelving transformations here,here, and here.

-This beautiful china cabinet at The Charming Nest totally had me fooled.
+This beautiful china cabinet at A Charming Nest totally had me fooled.
 It looks like it was built into the room, right?
 Nope, these are two Ikea Hemnes cabinets made to look like a single hutch.
 The gorgeous hardware–like those latches on the glass doors–really adds to the effect.
 You can find them as prefab cabinets but it’s also feasible to build them from scratch.
 All you need are plywood, hammer, jigsaw, solid wood, wood screws, and wood glue.

-Another blog with great ideas for faking built ins is Little Green Notebook.
+Another blog with great ideas for faking built-ins is Little Green Notebook.
 Check out this beautiful wardrobe installation, made with Ikea’s Pax units.
 Not only were these cabinets trimmed and painted, the interiors got some stylish touches, too.
 And the mirrors on those doors?
 Genius.
 These are perfect stock cabinets that every home should try.

-Okay, who wants to make a roadtrip to Ikea with me, now?
+Okay, who wants to make a road trip to Ikea with me, now?
 We’ve looked ikea billy bookcase hack earlier and the built-in bookcase can uplift the same.
 It’s pretty fun to think of all the possibilities!
 Have you transformed any simple pieces of furniture into something more exciting, lately?